ec-jrc/lisflood-model/3_optLISFLOOD_inflow-hydrograph/index.md

 ## Introduction

-This annex describes the LISFLOOD inflow hydrograph routine, and how it is used.
-Inflow hydrographs are *optional*, and can be activated by adding the following line to the 'lfoptions' element:
+This page describes the LISFLOOD inflow hydrograph routine, and how it is used.
+Inflow hydrographs are *optional*, and can be activated by adding the following line to the 'lfoptions' element in the LISFLOOD settings file:

 ```xml
 	<setoption name="inflow" choice="1" />